Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Index Construction

 A key choice in using the triplet loss is selecting points that are ``close'' and those that are ``far.''
 This choice is application specific, but many applications have natural choices.
-For example, any frame of video with different numbers of objects may be far.
+For example, any frame of video with different numbers of objects may be far (see Section~\ref{sec:sys-overview} for pseudocode).
 Furthermore, frames with the same number of objects, but where the objects are far apart may also considered far.

-\minihead{Training data selection (FPF mining)} Training via the triplet loss requires invocations of the target DNN to determine whether pairs of records are close or not.
-Due to the cost of the target DNN, \sn must sample records to be selected for training; we assume the user provides a budget of target DNN invocations.
+\minihead{Training data selection (FPF mining)} Training via the triplet loss requires invocations of the target labeler to determine whether pairs of records are close or not.
+Due to the cost of the target labeler, \sn must sample records to be selected for training; we assume the user provides a budget of target labeler invocations.
 While \sn could randomly sample data points, randomly sampled points may mostly sample redundant records (e.g., majority of empty frames) and miss rare events.
 We empirically show that randomly sampling training data results in embeddings that perform well on average, but can perform poorly on rare events (Section~\ref{sec:eval}).

 To produce embeddings that perform well across queries, we would ideally sample a diverse set of data records.
 For example, suppose 80\% of a video were empty: selecting frames at random would mostly sample empty frames.
 Selecting frames with a variety of car numbers and positions would be more sample efficient.